-7.19 In particular the level of traffic on Swiney Way and Stapleford Lane and the congestion at the junction between the two and at Bardill's Island was highlighted as a 'must solve' before additional housing should be considered in the Area.
-Any additional traffic on Stapleford Lane would, it was felt, lead to gridlock at peak times, particularly if there were additional new junctions.

-7.20 Concerns were expressed that improved road infrastructure would not be developed early enough, resulting in significant increases to the amount of traffic through, what many considered, an already congested infrastructure.

-7.21 With the, (as then) proposed, Hub Station_being within reasonable walking distance of much of the Area, it was felt that better cycling/active travel routes (particularly for commuters) through the Area will improve access to Long Eaton and Beeston reducing car traffic (Figure 9.2 illustrates indicative routes)

-7.22 Consultation sessions also highlighted the need to improve public transport via new east-west links through the Barracks to both Stapleford Lane and on to HS2 (as was at that time being proposed at the time) (and on to HS2) and the tram terminus at Toton Lane.
-[B24]

-7.23 'Car sharing', allied to improved public transport provision, was mentioned as a means for reducing the number of cars in the Area and of adding flexibility to people's transport opportunities.
+- 7.19 In particular, the level of traffic on Swiney Way and Stapleford Lane and the congestion at the junction between the two and at Bardill's Island was highlighted as a 'must solve' before additional housing should be considered in the Area.
+Any additional traffic on Stapleford Lane would, it was felt, lead to gridlock at peak times, particularly if there were additional new junctions. - 7.20 Concerns were expressed that improved road infrastructure would not be developed early enough, resulting in significant increases to the amount of traffic through, what many considered, an already congested infrastructure. - 7.21 With the, (as then) proposed, Hub Station being within reasonable walking distance of much of the Area, it was felt that better cycling/active travel routes (particularly for commuters) through the Area will improve access to Long Eaton and Beeston reducing car traffic (Figure 9.2 illustrates indicative routes). - 7.22 Consultation sessions also highlighted the need to improve public transport via new east-west links through the Barracks to both Stapleford Lane and on to HS2 (as proposed at the time) and the tram terminus at Toton Lane. - 7.23 'Car sharing', allied to improved public transport provision, was mentioned as a means for reducing the number of cars in the Area and of adding flexibility to people's transport opportunities.